libgit2/pygit2/README.rst

    :target: http://travis-ci.org/libgit2/pygit2

-Pygit2 is a set of Python bindings to the libgit2 shared library, libgit2 implements the core of Git.
-Pygit2 works with Python 2.7, 3.2, 3.3, 3.4 and PyPy 2.6
+Pygit2 is a set of Python bindings to the libgit2 shared library, libgit2 implements Git plumbing.
+Pygit2 works with Python 2.7, 3.2, 3.3, 3.4 and
+PyPy 2.6

 Links: